 By Laura Spinella

 Last Saturday, she warned me.
 She said Irene was headed north with a projected path that would, in fact, encompass my stretch of Massachusetts.
 She was not alone in this prediction with any Boston weather person and state-of-the-art computer models backing her up.
 But living in New England, a place where the last hint of snow departed the Stop & Shop parking lot around Memorial Day, I was not impressed.
 Hurricanes, when they arrived this far north, wreaked havoc on Martha’s Vineyard and Cape Cod, maybe the South Shore.
 Past experience said the big story would be four inches of Tom Nevers private beachfront lost, a place I will never visit.
 Of course, there’d be a human interest piece centering on some idiot who thought it would be fun to outwit Mother Nature and ride the wave.
 He’d wash ashore a few days after the storm, and that would be the brunt of Irene’s wrath.
 While I didn’t plan on taking a swim, I also couldn’t be bothered.
 I was knee deep in revisions for THE IT FACTOR, and I had Red Sox tickets for Saturday’s game—an entire day before Irene was set to arrive.
 I didn’t take it as a hint, but more of an inconvenience when they cancelled Sunday’s game, squishing mine into a doubleheader.
-Mother was not pleased, positive that I should be making preparations, stocking up on batteries, if not powdered milk.
+Mother was not pleased, positive that I should be making preparations, stocking up on batt

 “It will be a little wind and rain, Mother, here and gone five or ten years before I am desperate enough to drink powdered milk.”